DanielKrawisz/Entropy/Pow.co FAQ.md

 ## Why does ⛏ matter?

-⛏ matters because it is a measure of provable waste, which is the [definition]() of a handicap and therefore an honest signal of fitness.
+⛏ matters because it is a measure of provable waste, which is the [definition](#what-is-a-handicap) of a handicap and therefore an honest signal of fitness.
 It is attached to proof-of-work strings that are associated with memes, which are therefore expected to be fit.
 If you ignore ⛏, you are ignoring information that is easy to find and expected to be relevant, which is something that you cannot afford.

-## What is proof-of-work?

-Proof-of-work is a signal that includes some information and a solved cryptographic hash puzzle that has been constructed with it.
-The hash puzzle could not have been solved without converting free energy into heat.
-Thus, proof-of-work has provable waste which is a handicap and therefore an honest signal of fitness.
-An example is a Bitcoin block.
-Another would be any content on PoW.co along with all associated proof-of-work strings.

-Proof-of-work is like a meme with antlers.
-Memes with antlers are superior candidates for reproduction than those without.
-As Graffen has shown, males with no advertisement deserve no attention by females.
-In the same vein, memes without antlers don’t deserve attention from Internet users.

-## Is proof-of-work a metaphor?

-Some things have been called proof-of-work in analogy to proof-of-work in the Bitcoin protocol, such as patents or degrees.
-These are literal proofs of work because someone cannot get them without doing work but they do not involve handicaps, and are therefore not honest signals of fitness.
-Is proof-of-work literally anything that proves work was done, or is it something with an honest signal of fitness?

-With handicaps, we infer that it is likely worth our time to look at information, such as a purported Bitcoin block, because of waste that is easily assessed that we look at first.

-In other words, handicaps are attractive signals regarding valuable information.
-Handicaps provide costly signals and costly signals are signals of honesty.

-“Costly Signals are honest ones” -Daniel Krawisz (or was it Zahavi?)

-With a patent or a degree, there is nothing like that and we can make no assessment at all before taking the time to examine it carefully.

 ## What is the Handicap Principle?